oslabs-beta/Allok8/README.md

 * Enter API and Token and hit fetch!
 * Default viewer will be under the cards layout.
-* Information panel below will populate reports on usage based on the level selected: Node, Pod, or Component.
+* Information panel below will populate reports on usage based on the level selected: Node, Pod, or Container.

 **Graph**